tgeek77/tor-fied-lamp/README.md

 I have successfully install Joomla, Wordpress, Koken, and phpMyAdmin using this project.

-Joomla, Wordpress, etc. -- the database located should not be localhost, instead it should be "db" as that is how you can connect to the remote database container.
+Joomla, Wordpress, etc. -- the database location should not be "localhost", instead it should be "db" as that is how you can connect to the remote database container.

 phpMyAdmin -- download and install the file from https://www.phpmyadmin.net/.
 Rename config.sample.inc.php to config.inc.php and make the following change: